Skip to main content

 1. Open the app.

 2. Use the navigation bar to select the feature you want to use.
-For example, if you want to concatenate alignments, click the "Alignments" button.
+For example, to concatenate alignments, click the "Alignments" button.

-4. Add the input files by clicking the "Add file" button.
-On desktop platforms, you can also input a directory by clicking the "Add directory" button.
-The app will look for matching files in the directory.
+4. Click the "Add file" button to add the input files.
+You can also input a directory on desktop platforms by clicking the "Add directory" button.
+The app will look for files matching the directory.

-5. All the input files will be displayed in the input tab bar.
-You can remove the file by clicking the "Remove" button.
-Removing the file will only remove it from input list and not from the file system.
+5. The input tab bar displays all the input files.
+You can remove a file by clicking the "Remove" button.
+Removing a file will only remove it from the input list, not the file system.

-6. Add the output directory by clicking the "Add output directory" button.
-On mobile platforms, the directory will be the default directory for the app.
+6. Click the "Add output directory" button to add the output directory.
+On mobile platforms, this directory will be the app's default directory.

-7. For some tasks, you also need to add the parameters.
-For example, if you want to filter alignments, you need to add the filtering parameters.
+7. You also need to add the parameters for some tasks.
+For example, you must add the filtering parameters to filter alignments.

 8. Click the "Run" button to start the task.

-9. Once it's done, the app will display the output in the output tab bar.
+9. Once done, the app will display the output in the output tab bar.
 You can also tab the file to open it in the app file viewer.
-Current version only support plain text and comma-separated (CSV) data.
+The current version only supports plain text and comma-separated (CSV) data.

 CLI Usage